-Her essays, which draw heavily on research and reportage, have received a Pushcart Prize, the Wabash Nonfiction Prize from Sycamore Review, the VanderMey Nonfiction Prize from Ruminate magazine, Ninth Letter’s annual creative nonfiction award, and Notable Mentions from Best American Essays and Best American Nonrequired Reading.
-She was recently named a finalist for the prestigious PEN Center USA Literary Award in Journalism.
+Jessica Wilbanks is the author of WHEN I SPOKE IN TONGUES (Beacon Press, 2018).
+Her essays, which draw heavily on research and reporting, have received a Pushcart Prize, the Wabash Nonfiction Prize from Sycamore Review, the VanderMey Nonfiction Prize from Ruminate magazine, and Ninth Letter’s annual creative nonfiction award.
+Jessica’s work has appeared in The Guardian, Salon, Houston Chronicle, Sojourners, The Rumpus, Longreads, and Lit Hub, and has received Notable Mentions from Best American Essays and Best American Nonrequired Reading.
+She was recently selected as one of three finalists for the PEN USA Literary Award in Journalism.

 Jessica received her MFA in creative nonfiction from the University of Houston, where she served as nonfiction editor for Gulf Coast.
-She currently lives in Houston with her husband and son.
+She is currently working on a novel.